 - VT (full vent) – double vent in each wing, for approx 7-25 mph (Mystic 16)

 - XT (xtra vent) – networked vents in each wing, for approx 12-35 mph (Mystic 18)

 - HV (hardcore vent) – expanded majority venting, for approx 25-55 mph (Mystic 18)

-While you can customize your own arrangement using our colorizer, these are the four color combos we have available… Cool Fade with light blue, medium blue and dark blue, Hot Fade with yellow, orange and pink, Green Fade with light grey, lime green and true green, and the Purple Fade with light grey, pink and purple.
+While you can customize your own arrangement using our colorizer, these are the four color combos we have available… Cool Fade with light blue, medium blue and dark blue, Hot Fade with yellow, orange and red, Green Fade with light grey, lime green and true green, and the Purple Fade with light grey, pink and purple.

 - Sync Bridle